Monster Train is available on PC and Xbox One, including game pass. I reviewed the Xbox One version of the game on an Xbox Series X.

 Monster Train is a rogue-lite deck builder where hell has literally frozen over.
 Your train carries the last burning pyre that heaven seeks to extinguish.

-You will need to slowly build a deck made up from different faction, while the train carries the Pyre through 9 layers of hell all the way to it’s frozen heart.
+You will need to slowly build a deck made up of different factions, while the train carries the Pyre through 9 layers of hell all the way to its frozen heart.